makkes/certman/README.md

 certman create ca --cert-out ca.pem --key-out ca.key --config ca.yaml
 ```

-This commands stores the CA certificate in `ca.pem` and its private key in `ca.key`.
+This command stores the CA certificate in `ca.pem` and its private key in `ca.key`.
 The values of the certificate are derived from the configuration given in `ca.yaml` which looks similar to this example:

 ```yaml
 apiVersion: v1